wbreza/multicloud-demo/README.md

 # @multicloud Demo

-This project show an easy example on how to create a Serverless REST API that supports multi-cloud deployment to Azure & AWS.
-The project is built using the Serverless framwork and the CSE @multicloud library
+This project shows an easy example on how to create a Serverless REST API that supports multi-cloud deployment to Azure & AWS.
+The project is built using the Serverless framwork and the CSE @multicloud library **(coming soon!)**

 ## Pre-requisites

 1. Node.js `v8.5.0` or later.
 1. Serverless CLI `v1.9.0` or later.
 You can run `npm install -g serverless` to install it.
-1. An Azure account.
-If you don't already have one, you can sign up for a [free trial](https://azure.microsoft.com/en-us/free/) that includes \$200 of free credit.
+1. An Azure and/or AWS account(s) *(For Deployment)*

-## Running Locally
+## Setup

 Clone the repository
 ```bash